Decentralized policy learning with partial observation and mechanical constraints for multiperson modeling: Proposed method

-Secondly, we propose physical constraints between multiple dimensions to consistently learn the relationship.
-Obviously, the model can effectively learn the output dimension (e.g., position) but not the others (e.g., velocity).
-By contrast, learning multiple dimensions results in physically-unrealistic and inconsistent predictions between the dimensions.
+Secondly, we propose physical constraints between multiple dimensions to consistently learn the relations.
+The model can generally learn the output dimension (e.g., position) but not the other dimensions (e.g., velocity).
+By contrast, learning multiple dimensions results in physically unrealistic and inconsistent predictions between the dimensions.
 We then propose two physical penalties for the predicted and eliminated output dimensions.
 For clarity, the following example uses velocity.
-For the predicted dimension, we propose a penalty between the directly and indirectly predicted velocity denoted by $\hat{a}_{vel,t}$ and $\tilde{a}_{vel,t} = (\hat{a}_{pos,t}-\hat{a}_{pos,t-1})/\Delta t$, respectively, where the $\hat{a}_{pos,t}$ is directly predicted position and $\Delta t$ is a sampling interval.
-For example, a KL divergence between the two distributions (below) or the Euclidean norm can be proposed.
+For the predicted dimension, we propose a penalty between the directly predicted velocity and the indirectly predicted velocity denoted by $\hat{a}_{vel,t}$ and $\tilde{a}_{vel,t} = (\hat{a}_{pos,t}-\hat{a}_{pos,t-1})/\Delta t$, respectively, where $\hat{a}_{pos,t}$ is the directly predicted position and $\Delta t$ is a sampling interval.
+For example, a KL divergence between the two distributions (see the next subsection) or the Euclidean norm can be proposed.
 It can be also computed for acceleration, but not for position in principle.
-For the eliminated dimension, we propose a penalty between the indirect prediction $\tilde{a}_{m,t}$ and true ${a}_{m,t}$, where $m = \{pos,vel,acc\}$, e.g., a NLL between the distribution of $\tilde{a}_{m,t}$ and ${a}_{m,t}$ (below) or the Euclidean norm.
+For the eliminated dimension, we propose a penalty between the indirect prediction $\tilde{a}_{m,t}$ and true ${a}_{m,t}$, where $m = \{pos,vel,acc\}$; for example, an NLL between the distribution of $\tilde{a}_{m,t}$ and ${a}_{m,t}$ (see the next subsection) or the Euclidean norm.